-Why and how to describe your board to the public
+Why and how to describe your board members to the public?

-Big, publicly listed companies don’t always do a great job describing their boards of directors to the public.
+Companies don’t always do a great job of describing their boards of directors to the public.
 Some probably forget to review the texts on their website.
 Others may not have realized what an important opportunity they are missing.